Specifying dependencies in Python

 Packaging local dependencies

-You can then use code from the local dependency,
+You can then import the code as usual from

 Using private dependencies

 Private dependencies from Artifact Registry

 can host private dependencies for your Python function.
 When deploying to